pthethanh/micro/README.md

 ## What is micro?

 micro is a Go tool kit for enterprise targeted for microservices or well designed monolith application.
-It doesn't aim to be a framework, but just a microservices standard library for easily and quickly build API applications.
+It doesn't aim to be a framework, but just a microservices tool kit/library for easily and quickly build API applications.

 micro's vision is to be come a good tool kit for beginner/intermediate developers and hence it should be: